waneck/codegen.ml/articles/blog/hello-world.md

 Working on a comment system would easily surpass my own deadline, and getting it right (which would mean subscription, mentioning, maybe an account system, etc) would take a lot of effort and go against the philosophy of this blog project.

-Having said this, all the alternatives I found - like [disqus](http://disqus.com:nofollow) - are ugly and may include sponsored links.
+Having said this, all the alternatives I found - like [disqus](http://disqus.com:nofollow) - didn't satisfy me.
 Moreover - I don't think it really achieves its goal very well.
 My second thought was to use some site like [hacker news](https://news.ycombinator.com/) for comments.
 This still feels like a good idea, but it seems that some kinds of comments that would be fine for the website would be frowned upon in the hacker news community.